luis-chemeng/aua4gro/README.md

 Please cite this work as: Castro-Anaya, L., Gomez, S.Y., Orozco, G..
 Comprehensive automated routine implementation, validation, and benchmark of the anisotropic force field (AUA4) using Python and GROMACS.
 J. Phys.
 Chem.
 A 2023, 127, 1555−1563.

+Refer to the manuscript for more information: https://doi.org/10.1021/acs.jpca.2c08335

 ## License

 This project is licensed under the terms of the GNU General Public License v3.0 (GPU GPLv3).